Submitty/Submitty/sbin/submitty_daemon_jobs/README.md

 * thread_content

 Sends out an email for a course.
-This calls a script that handles actually gets the list of receipents for the email as well as sending it via the smtp python library.
+This calls a script that handles actually gets the list of recipients for the email as well as sending it via the smtp python library.